stephengeller/stephengeller/README.md

 **My name is Stephen and I am an ambitious software engineer based in Melbourne, Australia.** I pick up new skills very quickly, and can produce clean tested code following best practices.

-I am a graduate from [Makers Academy](http://www.makersacademy.com) - a 12-week intensive development bootcamp - and am currently employed at [Cogent](https://cogent.co/) as a Software Engineer, specialising in tools and infrastructure.
+I am a graduate from [Makers Academy](http://www.makersacademy.com) - a 12-week intensive development bootcamp - and am currently employed at [Cogent](https://cogent.co/) as a Software Engineer.

 I love learning a diverse range of technologies both through my work and experimentation, and consistently endorse Agile methodologies and XP values to help deliver the highest quality code with efficiency.
 I love improving processes, empowering other engineers and finding the best way of solving a problem.